 Total score: 58.7 out of 100 points

 Dynamic Cincinnati is new to WalletHub’s top 10 this year.
-The Ohio city may not have the warm weather and beaches of Florida, but it scores in other ways, including the lively atmosphere of a city with multiple major sports teams, including football’s Bengals and baseball’s Reds.
+The Ohio city may not have the warm weather and beaches of Florida, but it scores in other ways, including the lively atmosphere of a city with multiple major sports teams, such as football’s Bengals and baseball’s Reds.
 It’s no wonder the city scored the No. 3 spot in WalletHub’s activities ranking.

 Total score: 59.45 out of 100 points